-16.11.1.1 It is a requirement for all Council contracts to complete a Resident Impact Assessment (RIA) for all contracts in value band iv) prior to the specification being completed.
+- 16.11.1.1.
+It is mandatory to complete a Resident Impact Assessment (RIA) for all contracts in value band iv) prior to the specification being completed.
 RIAs have replaced Equality Impact Assessments (EIAs) in Islington.
 Although there is no legal requirement to carry out EIAs, public bodies still have to demonstrate that they are taking the Public Sector Equality Duty (PSED) into account when making decisions.
 Local authorities also have obligations in relation to safeguarding and human rights.
 The main focus of RIAs is on drawing out the equality impacts of proposals with additional sections for highlighting safeguarding risks and potential human rights breaches.
-Schools are recommended to complete a risk assessment that includes equalities, Health and Safety, and environmental

-- impact on the school community. - 16.11.1.2.
-Contract clauses inserted in respect of a Protected Characteristic under the Equalities Act 2010 should be approved by the Legal Services Contracts Team. - 16.11.1.3.
+Schools are recommended to complete a risk assessment that includes equalities, Health and Safety, and environmental impact on the school community. - 16.11.1.2.
+Contract clauses inserted in respect of a Protected Characteristic under the Equalities Act 2010 must be approved by the Legal Services Contracts Team. - 16.11.1.3.
 Contractors should complete an equalities statement.